Please screenshot this page and send it to info@mim-essay.com

 Does Tepper accept GRE scores instead of GMAT?

 Yes.
-Tepper accepts the GRE as a full alternative to the GMAT.
-GRE scores are reviewed in the same way as GMAT scores.
+Tepper accepts the GRE as an alternative to the GMAT.
+GRE scores are reviewed alongside academic history, professional experience and the rest of the application.

 Are there any GMAT waivers available for Tepper MBA applicants?